 IoT & The Future of Supply Chain PerformanceSoftware & IT

 IoT (the Internet of Things) seems to be everywhere these days.
-From tracking shopping habits to remote locking of doors on our cars, IoT is part of many of our devices, collecting data and making it available for better, faster, and more intuitive decision making.
+From tracking shopping habits to remote locking of doors on our cars, IoT data for product performance is part of many of our devices, collecting data and making it available for better, faster, and more intuitive decision making.

 The use for this kind of data analysis will become invaluable to just about any company who makes or sells products, particularly in a world where customers have come to expect to get what they want, right away.
 Processes will become transparent and streamlined to be more efficient, less expensive with a high quality output and quick turnaround, thanks to IoT.
 But how?